Evaluates conformation of the horse as a breed. Halter classes are divided by age and sex. Horses are

 Tots Lead Line

 This class is for rider’s 7yrs old and younger.
-Each rider must be accompanied by at least one handler who will
+Each rider must be accompanied by at least one handler who will lead

-judge and line up.
+and line up.
 The judge will inspect the exhibitors and then tie the class.
 Appropriate show attire is required.

 SHA reserves the right to refuse entry into a class or to ask an